satyam029/CN03/README.md

 Prerequisite-:
-For Python before running the file, install the wikipedia-api package both ipynb text file must be in same directorary.
+For Python before running the file, install the wikipedia-api package and both ipynb text file must be in same directorary.